 Many are located in or around state parks, perfect for a family vacation.
 No two are alike from the color of the light to the shape of the tower.

 Some lighthouses have museums where you can learn the lighthouse’s history and/or are open to allow visitors to climb to the top for a stunning view over the lake.
-Steps to the top are on average between 80-130 and worth the exercise.

 Michigan’s Little Bavaria, Frankenmuth, is an ideal getaway any time of the year.
-A perfect blend of indoor and outdoor fun awaits.

 Lake Michigan is home to some of the most impressive sand dunes in the country.
 What better way to enjoy it than visiting breathtaking views of dunes and racing down them while enjoying the beach?